 As part of the application, we require applicants to submit both the statement of purpose AND personal statement (also known as the personal history statement).
 For the statement of purpose, be concise; an ideal essay should say everything it needs to with brevity.
 Approximately 500 to 1000 well-selected words (1-2 single space pages in 12 point font) is better than more words with less clarity and poor organization.
 Personal statements are typically one page or shorter, though some are longer.

 - What should I include in the descriptive list of courses and books?

 Please make sure to include courses and books for all statistics-relevant courses, including those in related areas (e.g. math, computer science).
 Since the course title by itself usually doesn’t convey much information, including the books used helps give us a better idea of what the courses contained.
 It helps to be complete and include all the information requested.

 - When will applicants be notified regarding the admission decisions?

 All applicants will be notified via email by the end of March.

 - How will your admissions policies change in light of COVID-19?

-We understand that Spring 2020 grades are less meaningful due to the wide variation in individual circumstances from the COVID-19 pandemic.
+We understand that Spring and Fall 2020 grades are less meaningful due to the wide variation in individual circumstances from the COVID-19 pandemic.
 We plan to take this into account when reviewing applications, but also encourage people to indicate in their personal statement if they had particular challenges that would have affected their academic performance.
 Since many institutions switched to pass/fail for that semester, we expect many grades will be on a pass/fail basis and will not penalize students who took a pass/fail option.